 The racehorse Carbine, photographed in England around 1900, probably at Welbeck Stud.
 The monogrammed saddle rug carries the initial of the horse's then owner, the Duke of Portland.

 Modern-day fields in the Melbourne Cup are limited to 24 horses.
 When Carbine won in 1890 he was in a field of 39.
-Carbine set a new race record despite carrying 66kg.
-No other winner has carried as much weight.
+Carbine set a new race record despite carrying 66 kg, the most weight ever carried by a winner.
 Carbine was inducted into the Australian Racing Hall of Fame.

 Carbine introduced New Zealand horses to the world, running second in the 1889 Melbourne Cup before winning an emphatic victory a year later.
 In his career he raced 43 times for 33 wins and was unplaced only once.